AjaySoni-gh/To-Do-List_js/README.md

 # To-Do-List_js
+Basic To Do list app just to begin react
-Used JavaScript React, HTML CSS
+Used JavaScript React, HTML & CSS